maristie/maristie.github.io/_posts/2021-08-31-Reflections-on-State-Led-Systems.md

 - COVID-19: While there are always arguments about whether governments should take more radical measures to stop the spread of COVID-19 viruses, it's unequivocal in China that the central government is justified to and should take *any* approach "for the sake of public health".
 After Delta variants broke out in some major cities (e.g., Nanjing) in China, a new wave of lockdown is in progress to reduce COVID cases to zero, aside from confining people to their homes and enforced virus testing and tracking.

-- Chip War: As part of escalating US-China conflicts, chips (a colloquial term for general semiconductors for computational purposes) are forbidden to export to more and more Chinese firms which are identified as cooperators with Chinese government and military forces.
+- Chip Wars: As part of escalating US-China conflicts, chips (a colloquial term for general semiconductors for computational purposes) are forbidden to export to more and more Chinese firms which are identified as cooperators with Chinese government and military forces.
 In retaliation, the government has put a plethora of resources like subsidizing semiconductor businesses or research projects in national universities, targeting completely home-made chips ridded of western technologies.

 - Family Planning: China's family planning policies, sometimes criticized for violations against human rights, were first initiated in Mao's era, which was greatly overshadowed by events like the Great Leap Forward and Cultural Revolution.
 It was later continued and strengthened by Deng Xiaoping, the second generation leader of China.
 The state then conducted a thorough and strict enforcement of these policies, resulting in an extremely biased population structure today.
 At last the government became aware of risking an aging society, and began to push a "two-child policy" from 2015.
 This year it further announced a shift to "three-child policy".